Dickens, Charles

 Charles Dickens was born in Portsmouth as the son of a clerk in the Naval Pay Office.
 His father spent far too much money and in 1824 he was imprisoned in Marshalsea debtor's prison in Southwark.
 For young Charles this was a very traumatizing experience.
 Apart from the shame, he had to leave school to work at Warren's Blacking Factory.
 This terrible period in his life largely explains his social concern in his future novels, especially in "David Copperfield" and "Great Expectations".

 In 1857 Hans Christian Andersen stayed with Dickens and almost bored him to death.
 After Andersen left Dickens put up a placard in his house in Kent with the text "Hans Christian Andersen slept in this room for five weeks which seemed to the family AGES".
 Around this time Dickens's marriage was falling apart.
-He and his wife had ten children, which he didn't like, and there had been trouble for a long time.
-Dickens fell in love with the young actress Nelly Ternan, who performed in "The Frozen Deep", a play written by his close friend Wilkie Collins that was performed by his amateur theatre company.
-Dickens formally seperated from his wife Catherine without divorcing her.
+He and his wife had ten children, which he did not like, and there had been trouble for a long time.
+Dickens fell in love with the young actress Ellen ('Nelly') Ternan, who performed in "The Frozen Deep", a play written by his close friend Wilkie Collins that was performed by his amateur theatre company.
+Dickens formally separated from his wife Catherine without divorcing her.
 His liaison with Nelly Ternan was known to his inner circle but it remained a secret to the public until long after his death.

-Dickens never finished "Drood", because a second stroke hit him on June 8, 1870 and he died the next day.
-The public was horrified and the Bishop of Manchester pronounced Dickens 'a teacher sent from God'.
-Dickens had specified in his will that he wanted to be buried at the graveyard of Rochester Cathedral, but the nation decided otherwise and he was buried in Westminster Abbey.
+Dickens never finished "Drood", because a second stroke hit him on 8 June 1870 and he died the next day.
+The public was horrified, and the Bishop of Manchester pronounced Dickens 'a teacher sent from God'.
+Dickens had specified in his will that he wanted to be buried at the graveyard of Rochester Cathedral, but the nation decided otherwise, and he was buried in Westminster Abbey.

-Selction of works: "The Pickwick Papers" (1836-1837); "Oliver Twist" (1837-1839); "A Chrismas Carol" (1843); "David Copperfield" (1849-1850); "Hard Times"(1854); "A Tale of Two Cities" (1859); "Great Expectations" (1860-1861); "Our Mutual Friend" (1864-1865); "The Mystery of Edwin Drood" (1870, unfinished).
+Selection of works: "The Pickwick Papers" (1836-1837); "Oliver Twist" (1837-1839); "A Christmas Carol" (1843); "David Copperfield" (1849-1850); "Hard Times"(1854); "A Tale of Two Cities" (1859); "Great Expectations" (1860-1861); "Our Mutual Friend" (1864-1865); "The Mystery of Edwin Drood" (1870, unfinished).

 Family